Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 There are 48 identical independent heat transport circuits, 6 connecting to each of the 8 heat exchange galleries located around the perimeter of the primary sodium pool.
 Failure of any individual heat transport circuit does not cause a failure of the whole.
 Likewise, any electricity generator can be operated at part power using only a fraction of its 6 allocated heat transport circuits.

-Each intermediate heat exchanger supplies hot secondary NaK to a dedicated NaK-salt heat exchanger and a dedicated NaK-HTF heat exchanger which have four parallel connected dedicated secondary NaK dump tanks, a dedicated variable speed electric induction pump, a dedicated argon filled cushion tank and dedicated pressure relief vents.
+Each intermediate heat exchanger supplies hot NaK to a dedicated steam generator.
+Each NaK loop has four parallel connected dedicated NaK dump tanks, a dedicated variable speed induction pump, a dedicated vacuum cushion tank and three dedicated NaK pressure relief vents.
 Any heat transport circuit can be shut down for service while the other heat transport circuits remain in operation.

-Each of eight heat exchange galleries has six associated secondary NaK heat transport loops.
-Each NaK heat transport loop must have the capacity to transport:
+Each of eight heat exchange galleries has six associated NaK heat transport loops.
+Each NaK heat transport loop must have the capacity:

 1000 MWt / (6 X 8) heat transport loops = 20.833 MWt / heat transport loop